Physicists revive 1990s laser concept to propose a next-generation atomic clock

 TLDR

-• US and German researchers published a theoretical blueprint in Physical Review Letters for an atomic clock driven by a superradiant, highly synchronized laser where atoms act collectively.
+• US/Germany team published a Physical Review Letters blueprint for an atomic clock using a synchronized laser where atoms act collectively, potentially yielding the narrowest-linewidth lasers ever built.

 Key Takeaways

-• Lead authors Jarrod Reilly (University of Colorado) and Simon Jäger (University of Bonn) led a cross-Atlantic collaboration on the theoretical framework.
+• Lead authors: Jarrod Reilly (University of Colorado) and Simon Jäger (University of Bonn), with broader US/Germany collaboration.

 Hacker News Comment Review